kʷ

 - ilíʔ kʷumn̓ uɬ tx̌p̓iw̓sn̓.
 I put him there, and I sewed him up.
 (PS)

-kʷum̓xt put aside for someone / set aside / set aside, put aside for someone / set aside / put aside for someone
+kʷum̓xt put aside for someone, set aside for someone

 kʷusəskʷst frisky